Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPT_MAP.md

 ---

-# 🔁 Unified Flow
+# 🔁 Unified System Flow

-All concepts integrate into a single system process:
+All components integrate into a single process:

 ```text
 Dynamics